axontrust/sonos-yamaha-monitor/README.md

 # sonos-yamaha-monitor

 *SONOS Yamaha Receiver Monitor* automatically turns on/off Yamaha Receiver(s) when SONOS Connect starts/stop playing.
 In addition, it will set the proper INPUT, VOLUME level and SOUNDPRG (sound program).
+The application is already fully-functional and will support more then one SONOS Connect and Yamaha amplifier/receivers.
+That said, it is a work in progress and there are a few more non-critical things to do.

 ## Prerequisites